ryadavnitb/Batch-6/README.md

 - **Source:** OpenStreetMap (OSM) library
 - **Features:**
   - Distance to nearest road
-  - Distance to industrial regions
+  - Distance to industrial areas
-  - Distance to high-traffic zones
+  - Distance to traffic hotspots

-All datasets were merged using spatial coordinates and timestamps to form a unified dataset suitable for modeling.
+All datasets were merged using spatial coordinates and timestamps to create a unified dataset.

 ---